Alabama woman who joined IS hopes to return from Syria camp

 It’s a line she’s repeated in various media interviews since fleeing from one of the extremist group’s last enclaves in Syria in early 2019.

 But four years earlier, at the height of the extremists’ power, she had voiced enthusiastic support for them on social media and in an interview with BuzzFeed News.
 IS then ruled a self-declared Islamic caliphate stretching across roughly a third of both Syria and Iraq.
-In tweets from 2015 she called on Americans to join the group and carry out attacks in the U.S., suggesting drive-by shootings or vehicle rammings targeting gatherings for national holidays.
+In posts sent from her Twitter account in 2015 she called on Americans to join the group and carry out attacks in the U.S., suggesting drive-by shootings or vehicle rammings targeting gatherings for national holidays.

 In her interview with TNM, Muthana now says her phone was taken from her and that the tweets were sent by IS supporters.